Pluggable-Transports/Pluggable-Transports-website/_pages/why.md

     nav: "sidenav"
 ---

 Internet censorship and surveillance are on the rise -- just between 2014 an 2015, [14 countries passed new laws](https://freedomhouse.org/report/freedom-net/freedom-net-2015) to increase surveillance and upgraded their surveillance technologies.
 Censorship varies from blocking specific websites or search engines to censoring or throttling specific protocols and services.
+Access Now documented [**56 internet** shutdowns in 2016](https://www.accessnow.org/keepiton/).

 While often thought of as something governments do, censorship can also happen due to "parental control" tools, or be enforced by institutions or service providers to manage their networks.